 pg.
-2 This manual deals with the operation and care of your Volvo driving in your Volvo, an automobile designed with your safety and comfort in mind.
+2 This manual deals with the operation and care of your Volvo

+Welcome to the world-wide family of Volvo owners.
+We trust that you will enjoy many years of safe driving in your Volvo, an automobile designed with your safety and comfort in mind.
 To ensure your satisfaction with this vehicle, we encourage you to familiarize yourself with the equipment descriptions, operating instructions, and maintenance requirements/recommendations in this manual.
 We also urge you and your passengers to wear seat belts at all times in this (or any other) automobile.
 And, of course, please do not operate a vehicle if you may be affected by alcohol, medication, or any impairment that could hinder your ability to drive.